karashiiro/xiv-resources/README.md

 Name|Description
 ---|---
 [Aetherometer](https://github.com/ff14wed/aetherometer)|Framework that allows plugins to easily process network-level information from FFXIV
-[FFXIV ACT Plugin](https://github.com/ravahn/FFXIV_ACT_Plugin)|FFXIV Plugin for Advanced Combat Tracker [FFXIVOpcodeWizard](https://github.com/karashiiro/FFXIVOpcodeWizard)|An automatic opcode identification program for FFXIV.
+[BurningDownTheHouse](https://github.com/LeonBlade/BurningDownTheHouse)|A tool for FFXIV to manipulate housing items [FFXIV ACT Plugin](https://github.com/ravahn/FFXIV_ACT_Plugin)|FFXIV Plugin for Advanced Combat Tracker [FFXIVOpcodeWizard](https://github.com/karashiiro/FFXIVOpcodeWizard)|An automatic opcode identification program for FFXIV.
 Doubles as a working dictionary of the game's opcodes and how to create their conditions.
 [FFXIVQuickLauncher](https://github.com/goatcorp/FFXIVQuickLauncher)|A faster launcher for the game with a rich third-party plugin ecosystem.